MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-III-Federal-Motor-Carrier-Safety-Administration-Department-Transportation/subchapter-B-Federal-Motor-Carrier-Safety-Regulations/part-386-Rules-Practice-FMCSA-Proceedings/subpart-F-Injunctions-Imminent-Hazards/section-386.73.md

 (5) If FMCSA grants the request for rescission, the written decision is the Final Agency Order.

-(6) If FMCSA denies the request for rescission, the petitioner may file a petition for administrative review of the denial with the Assistant Administrator, Federal Motor Carrier Safety Administration, 1200 New Jersey Ave.
+(6) If FMCSA denies the request for rescission, the petitioner may file a petition for administrative review of the denial with the Agency Decisionmaker, Federal Motor Carrier Safety Administration, 1200 New Jersey Ave.
 SE., Washington, DC 20590-0001, Attention: Adjudication Counsel or by electronic mail to *FMCSA.Adjudication@dot.gov.* The petition for administrative review of the denial must be served and filed within 15 days of the service of the decision denying the request for recession.
 The petition for administrative review must identify the disputed factual or procedural issues with respect to the denial of the petition for rescission.
 The petition may not, however, challenge the underlying basis of the order for which rescission was sought.

-(7) The Assistant Administrator will issue a written decision on the petition for administrative review of the denial of the petition for rescission within 60 days.
+(7) The Agency Decisionmaker will issue a written decision on the petition for administrative review of the denial of the petition for rescission within 60 days.
 The Assistant Administrator's decision constitutes the Final Agency Order.

 (i) *Other orders unaffected.* If a motor carrier, intermodal equipment provider, broker, or freight forwarder subject to an order issued under this section is or becomes subject to any other order, prohibition, or requirement of the FMCSA, an order issued under this section is in addition to, and does not amend or supersede such other order, prohibition, or requirement.
 A motor carrier, intermodal equipment provider, broker, or freight forwarder subject to an order issued under this section remains subject to the suspension and revocation provisions of 49 U.S.C.
 13905 for violations of regulations governing their operations.